WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Related Works

 \subsection{Audio-Language Datasets}

 Compared with flourishing research on VL multimodal learning, research on audio-language multimodal learning is limited due to the lack of AL datasets.
-Almost all AL tasks, such as automated audio captioning \cite{mei2022ac_review, Mei2021ACT, liu2022leveraging}, language-based audio retrieval \cite{koepke2022audioretrieval, mei2022metric}, text-to-audio generation \cite{kreuk2022audiogen, liu2023audioldm} and language-queried sound separation \cite{liu2022separate}, rely on two main audio captioning datasets, AudioCaps \cite{kim2019audiocaps} and Clotho \cite{drossos2020clotho}.
-AudioCaps contains about 50k audio clips sourced from AudioSet \cite{audioset}, the largest audio event dataset, and is annotated by humans.
-Clotho contains around 6k audio clips sourced from the FreeSound\footnote{https://freesound.org/} platform, each audio clip has five human-annotated captions.
-Although other audio captioning datasets have been proposed, such as MACS \cite{Martin2021databias} and AudioCaption \cite{wu2019audiocaption_hospital}, they are still limited in size and not widely used due to their inferior quality compared to AudioCaps and Clotho.
-The scale of existing audio-language datasets severely hinders AL research.
+Almost all AL tasks, such as automated audio captioning \cite{mei2022ac_review, Mei2021ACT, liu2022leveraging}, language-based audio retrieval \cite{koepke2022audioretrieval, mei2022metric}, text-to-audio generation \cite{kreuk2022audiogen, liu2023audioldm} and language-queried sound separation \cite{liu2022separate}, rely on human-annotated audio captioning datasets, AudioCaps \cite{kim2019audiocaps} and Clotho \cite{drossos2020clotho, lipping2019crowdsourcing}.
+Collecting human-annotated datasets is expensive and time-consuming, necessitating meticulously planned collection processes, such as determining the information to be made available to human annotators (e.g., visual aids), and careful post-processing to ensure their quality and accuracy.
+AudioCaps is the largest human-annotated audio captioning dataset, containing about 50k audio clips sourced from AudioSet \cite{audioset}, the largest audio event dataset.
+The training set of AudioCaps has one human-annotated caption per audio clip, while the validation and test sets have five human-annotated captions per audio clip.
+Clotho contains around 6k audio clips sourced from the FreeSound platform, each audio clip has five human-annotated captions.
+Although other human-annotated audio captioning datasets have been proposed, such as MACS \cite{Martin2021databias} and AudioCaption \cite{wu2019audiocaption_hospital}, they are still limited in size and not widely used due to their inferior quality compared to AudioCaps and Clotho.
+The methodologies and post-processing procedures of these human-annotated datasets vary significantly.
+For more detailed information about these datasets, we recommend readers to refer to the respective papers.
+The insufficient size of these human-annotated audio-language datasets poses a significant obstacle to AL research.